ecdogaroglu/information_pooling/README.md

-# Information Sharing in Second Price Auctions
+# Information Pooling in Second Price Auctions

 See the pdf file for a compiled version.